 Take actions towards the development of digital skills (digital literacy), especially in rural and vulnerable areas, with the use of ICT technologies in order to obliterate the differences in access to education due to the gender or social status.

 Social media literacy, information and Digital literacy should be promoted.

+Accessiblity (subtitling and audio description) may be considered as a potent literacy tool.

 Open access to scientific information